karkman/MMB-901_Metagenomics/Practicals/README.md

 ```

 After that with the help of [metaphlan4 documentation](https://github.com/biobakery/MetaPhlAn/wiki/MetaPhlAn-4#basic-usage), figure out the different options we need to define.

+And before submitting the job, change the project number in the batch job script in two places.

 And when you have a basic understanding what we are about to do, submit the job(s).